-- 1) ensure that the quality of fresh and coastal water is at least maintained, and - 2) where a water quality standard in Appendix H.3 is currently met: - a. ensure that the quality of water in a river, lake or the coastal marine area will continue to meet the standards in Appendix H.3; and - b. consider whether any improvements to water quality are required in order to achieve Objective F.1.2 - 3) where a water quality standard in Appendix H.3 is currently exceeded, ensure that any resource consent for a new discharge will not, or is not likely to, cause or contribute to a further exceedance of a water quality standard in Appendix H.3; - 4) where a water quality standard in Appendix H.3 is currently exceeded and the exceedance of the water quality standard is caused or contributed to by an existing activity for which a replacement resource consent is being considered, ensure any replacement resource consent granted for the existing discharge includes a condition(s) that: - requires the quality of the discharge to be improved over the term of the consent to reduce the contribution of the discharge to the exceedance of the water quality standard in Appendix H.3; and - b. sets out a series of time bound steps, demonstrating how the activity will be managed to achieve the water quality improvements required by (4) (a). - 5) ensure that the discharge will not cause an acute toxic adverse effect within the zone of reasonable mixing - 6) where a discharge will, or is likely to, cause or contribute to: - a. an exceedance of the coastal sediment quality guidelines in Appendix H.3.4, or - a transitory exceedance of the toxicants, metals and metalloids standard in Table 22, and the activity is associated with the establishment, operation, maintenance or upgrade of regionally significant infrastructure, determine whether higher levels of contaminants in the particular location affected by the discharge can be provided for while still achieving Objective F.1.2, and set appropriate levels of contaminants in accordance with best practice methodology to safeguard the ecosystem values present at the location affected by the discharge; and

-7) where existing water quality is unknown, or the effect of a discharge on water quality is unknown, the activity must be managed using a precautionary approach, which may include adaptive management.
+- 1) ensure that the quality of fresh and coastal water is at least maintained, and - 2) where a water quality standard in H.3 Water quality standards and guidelines is currently met: - a) ensure that the quality of water in a river, lake or the coastal marine area will continue to meet the standards in H.3 Water quality standards and guidelines; and - consider whether any improvements to water quality are required in order to achieve F.1.2 Water quality; - 3) where a water quality standard in H.3 Water quality standards and guidelines is currently exceeded, ensure that any resource consent for a new discharge will not, or is not likely to, cause or contribute to a further exceedance of a water quality standard in H.3 Water quality standards and guidelines; - 4) where a water quality standard in H.3 Water quality standards and guidelines is currently exceeded and the exceedance of the water quality standard is caused or contributed to by an existing activity for which a replacement resource consent is being considered, ensure any replacement resource consent granted for the existing discharge includes a condition(s) that: - requires the quality of the discharge to be improved over the term of the consent to reduce the contribution of the discharge to the exceedance of the water quality standard in H.3 Water quality standards and guidelines; and - b) sets out a series of time bound steps, demonstrating how the activity will be managed to achieve the water quality improvements required by (4)(a). - 5) ensure that the discharge will not cause an acute toxic adverse effect within the zone of reasonable mixing - 6) where a discharge will, or is likely to, cause or contribute to: - a) an exceedance of the coastal sediment quality guidelines in H.3.4 Coastal sediment quality guidelines, or - b) a transitory exceedance of the toxicants, metals and metalloids standard in Table 22: Water quality standards for ecosystem health in rivers, and the activity is associated with the establishment, operation, maintenance or upgrade of Regionally Significant Infrastructure, - determine whether higher levels of contaminants in the particular location affected by the discharge can be provided for while still achieving F.1.2 Water quality, and set appropriate levels of contaminants in accordance with best practice methodology to safeguard the ecosystem values present at the location affected by the discharge; and - 7) where existing water quality is unknown, or the effect of a discharge on water quality is unknown, the activity must be managed using a precautionary approach, which may include adaptive management.

-For the purpose of Policy D.4.1.(6)(b), best practice methodology can be determined by reference to ANZECC2000 Australian and New Zealand Guidelines for Fresh and Marine Water Quality Number 4, Volume 1 or any replacement guidelines.
+Note: For the purpose of (6)(b) of this policy, best practice methodology can be determined by reference to ANZECC2000 Australian and New Zealand Guidelines for Fresh and Marine Water Quality Number 4, Volume 1 or any replacement guidelines.